LolipopJ/design-patterns-for-humans-zh/README.md

 ### ➿ 迭代器模式 / Iterator

-Real world example
+现实生活中的例子

 > An old radio set will be a good example of iterator, where user could start at some channel and then use next or previous buttons to go through the respective channels.
 Or take an example of MP3 player or a TV set where you could press the next and previous buttons to go through the consecutive channels or in other words they all provide an interface to iterate through the respective channels, songs or radio stations.

-In plain words
+简单来说

 > It presents a way to access the elements of an object without exposing the underlying presentation.

-Wikipedia says
+维基百科这样描述

 > In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
 The iterator pattern decouples algorithms from containers in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

-**Programmatic example**
+**编程示例**

 Translating our radio stations example from above.
 First of all we have `RadioStation`

 ```js
 class RadioStation {